vlHan/PassVault/CONTRIBUTING.md

 ## To Do
 - Some major cleanup and formatting of the code (<a href="https://github.com/vlHan/PassVault/blob/main/modules/database.py">database.py</a>, <a href="https://github.com/vlHan/PassVault/blob/main/modules/main.py">main.py</a>, <a href="https://github.com/vlHan/PassVault/blob/main/modules/menu.py">menu.py</a>)
-- Make a recovery key function to reset the master password.

 NOTE: Be sure to merge the latest from "upstream" before making a pull request.